jabezrm/2D-Game/README.md

-# 2D Game in Java
+# 2D Game in Java by Ryisnow
 A simple yet engaging 2D game built entirely in Java — no external frameworks or libraries, just pure Java code.
 This project demonstrates object-oriented design, event handling, and rendering logic while keeping dependencies minimal.